Skip to content

 Opportunity Cost (Conservative) $7,800 1 client project/month foregone at $1,300

-Total Investment $36,920 Actual cost to your business
+Total Investment $36,920 Total cost to your business

 The coaching fee is $8,000.
 The total cost of ownership is $36,920.

 This isn't meant to scare you.
-It's meant to help you budget accurately and set realistic expectations.
+It helps you budget accurately and set realistic expectations.

 When you know the true investment upfront, you can make a clear-eyed decision about whether it makes sense for your business right now.